 Part of the Town's Housing Action Plan is working with Acadia University to enable more housing choices in the Town.
-The area around the Tower residence (off of Highland Avenue) has also been discussed as a focus area for our work with the University - where a vision for a future mixed neighbourhood could be contemplated.
+The Subway Parking Lot, Presdient's field and lands adjacent Highway 101 have been discussed as focus areas.
+The area around the Tower residence (off of Highland Avenue) has also been discussed as a focus area for medium-long term work with the University - where a vision for a future mixed neighbourhood could be contemplated.
 Parking is also a key part of working with the University and they have been engaged in our analysis and options.
+Intended outcomes, through a forthcoming processchange that can provide housing, facility and revenue opportunities.
 Intended outcomes, through a forthcoming process

-- We will build on the work that is ongoing and the recent SCION report - We will recommend changes to inform zoning in the Land Use By-law (what can be built where - development rights) and things to consider when an update to their campus master plan happens

-- We hope to provide an opportunity for Revenue Generation by creating an investment-ready area - will highlight tradeoffs and tensions - We hope to create an opportunity for private sector partnership - We hope to create an opportunity for additional amenities and facilities (for Community and University) - We hope to create an opportunity to provide a significant amount of mixed housing - Subject to further Acadia discussions.
+- We will build on the work that is ongoing and the recent SCION report - We will recommend changes to inform zoning in the Land Use By-law (what can be built where - development rights) and things to consider when an update to their campus master plan happens - We hope to provide an opportunity for Revenue Generation by creating an investment-ready area - will highlight tradeoffs and tensions - We hope to create an opportunity for private sector partnership - We hope to create an opportunity for additional amenities and facilities (for Community and University) - We hope to create an opportunity to provide a significant amount of mixed housing

+Subject to further Acadia discussions.
 We hope to complement the projects the University is currently focused on while highlighting impactful medium-long term change that can provide housing, facility and revenue opportunities.
+NOTE: THIS SECTION WILL BE UPDATED IN FUTURE HAF IMPLEMENTATION FRAMEWORK PACKAGES.